Arista Nashville

-Arista Nashville was an American record label that served as a wholly owned division of Sony Music, operated under the Sony Music Nashville division.
+Arista Nashville was an American record label that served as a wholly owned division of Sony Music Entertainment, operated under the Sony Music Nashville division.
 Founded in 1989, the label specialized in country music artists, including Alan Jackson, Brooks & Dunn, Brad Paisley, and Carrie Underwood.
 The label had operated three sister labels: Career Records, Arista Austin, and Arista Texas/Latin.

 History

 Prior to the formation of its Nashville branch, parent company Arista Records released recordings by Tanya Tucker and Jennifer Warnes in the country music market during the late 1970s and early 1980s.
 Plans for a Nashville branch of Arista were considered by label founder Clive Davis as early as 1980, but an industry slump at the time caused its delay.
 In 1989, Davis teamed with songwriter Tim DuBois to form Arista Nashville.
 The label's initial roster included Asleep at the Wheel, Alan Jackson, Lee Roy Parnell, Pam Tillis, and Michelle Wright.

 Other artists who recorded on the label within its first five years included Blackhawk, Brooks & Dunn, Rob Crosby, Linda Davis, Diamond Rio, Exile, Radney Foster, Dude Mowrey, The Tractors, and Steve Wariner.

 The label founded Arista Texas in 1993, a sub-label specializing in Texas music artists.
 In 1997, it was split into Arista Austin, which featured Jeff Black, Radney Foster, Robert Earl Keen, and Abra Moore, and a Spanish-language label called Arista Latin.
 Another sub-label, Career Records, was launched in 1995 with Lee Roy Parnell transferred to this label, while Brett James and Tammy Graham were newly signed to it.
 All three artists moved back to Arista Nashville when Career Records was dissolved.
 While Graham and James were dropped from it soon afterward, James re-signed to Arista Nashville between 2002 and 2003.

 From 2005 to 2017, Arista Nashville, Arista Records, and 19 Recordings promoted and distributed recordings by American Idol winner Carrie Underwood.

 In late 2009, Brad Paisley launched a personal label, Sea Gayle, which is distributed through Arista.
 The label's first signee was Jerrod Niemann.